Sammean/Medical-BHI/README.md

 ### 2. ICV Mask

-- Using BET on standardised T1w MRI to generate the mask of brain, which than be considered the ICV mask.
+- Using BET on standardised T1w MRI to generate the mask of brain, which than be considered as the ICV mask.

    (The validity of this step is debatable~)